-Coronavirus: Qatar temporarily bans entry of people from India, 13 other countries
+Coronavirus: India has 41 patients now as two cases confirmed in Kerala and J&K

 Bangladesh announced it was scaling down and postponing several events related to the celebration of the birth centenary of Sheikh Mujibur Rahman.

+As of Monday, India has 41 patients as two cases were confirmed in Kerala and J&K. In Kerala, the latest person to test positive for the virus is a three-year-old child who returned from Italy.
+A man from Jammu and Kashmir who travelled to Iran have also tested positive for coronavirus.
+However, there have been no deaths in the country yet.

-From Monday, Qatar has banned the entry of people from India, Bangladesh, China, Egypt, Iran, Iraq, Lebanon, Nepal, Pakistan, Philippines, South Korea, Sri Lanka, Syria and Thailand.
+Meanwhile, Qatar has banned the entry of people from India, Bangladesh, China, Egypt, Iran, Iraq, Lebanon, Nepal, Pakistan, Philippines, South Korea, Sri Lanka, Syria and Thailand from Monday.
 The temporary ban is a preventive measure to curb the spread of the novel coronavirus, or COVID-19.

 As of Sunday, the number of confirmed novel coronavirus cases worldwide was 1,05,523, and 3,584 people had died.
-Forty people have been infected in India so far, though there have been no deaths yet.

-Meanwhile, Bangladesh on Sunday announced it was scaling down and postponing several events related to the celebration of the birth centenary of freedom fighter and the country’s first Prime Minister Sheikh Mujibur Rahman, the father of the nation.
-Bangladeshi authorities have so far confirmed three cases of the novel coronavirus in the country.
-Prime Minister Narendra Modi was scheduled to visit Dhaka on March 17 to attend the inaugural ceremony of the celebrations.

 Live updates